JoshWilde/LensFindery-McLensFinderFace/README.md

 ## Gravitational Compound Lenses
 To investigate if these models can identify gravitational compound lenses, we needed to simulate these images.
-This was achieved
+This was achieved using the Lenstronomy [3] and SkyPy [4] Python packages.
+In the paper [1], We generated two different compound lens datasets, one was mainly compound arcs and the other was mainly double Einstein rings.

 ## Citation